 Indeed.
 Although Latisse is the only FDA-approved eyelash growth serum using a prostaglandin analog active ingredient (Bimatoprost 0.03%), there are other products on the market using prostaglandin analog ingredients!

-And these growth serums are not FDA-approved which means less data for consumers to make a wise decision.
+And these growth serums are not FDA-approved which means there’s less data for consumers to make a wise decision.

 But that’s for another time… I’ll probably write an article about it at some point.